Facelift Revision Surgery (Corrective Facelift), San Francisco Bay Area

 Problems that necessitate the need for a “do over” facelift.

-One of the more frequent requests at our office is for revision or corrective facelift: to fix, or improve upon, a previous surgeon’s work.
+One of the more frequent requests at our office in the San Francisco Bay Area is for revision or corrective facelift: to fix, or improve upon, a previous surgeon’s work.
 Here are just some of the reasons that our patients give us for the need to revise a previous facelift:

 - Unsightly incisions, highly visible facial scarring and/or infection